 - 3.4 The policies that follow in the Neighbourhood Plan seek to help achieve the identified objectives.
 When determining planning applications, these policies must be read alongside those in the West Berkshire Local Plan (i.e. the Core Strategy, Local Plan saved policies and the Housing Allocations DPD).
 Many of the policies in these plans already address matters that have been identified in the course of the development of the Neighbourhood Plan.
-As such, it is not appropriate for the Neighbourhood Plan to simply duplicate these policies. - 3.5 One example is the protection of the countryside, an issue of considerable importance to the community of Hermitage.
-The parish is in the North Wessex Downs Area of Outstanding Natural Beauty (AONB), affording it protection at a national level.
+As such, it is not appropriate for the Neighbourhood Plan to simply duplicate these policies.
+This follows paragraph 30 of the NPPF which states, "Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict." - 3.5 One example is the protection of the countryside, an issue of considerable importance to the community of Hermitage.
+The parish is in the North Wessex Downs National Landscape (previously known as Area of Outstanding Natural Beauty), affording it protection at a national level.
 Moreover, the West Berkshire Local Plan has a number of policies which restrict development in the countryside to uses that are appropriate for that location.
 It is not necessary or appropriate for the Neighbourhood Plan to have a similar policy.
-Policy protection at a national level is also already in place covering ancient woodland and veteran trees. - Therefore if a policy is not explicitly included within the Neighbourhood Plan, it does not mean that this is because it is not important and should not be a consideration when determining planning applications.
+Policy protection at a national level is also already in place covering ancient woodland and veteran trees. - 3.6 Therefore, if a policy is not explicitly included within the Neighbourhood Plan, it does not mean that this is because it is not important and should not be a consideration when determining planning applications.
 Rather it is because it is already part of the development plan and all policies should be taken into account together in the decision-making process.